benergize/Game-Boulder/README.md

-# Ben's JS Game Engine
+# Game Boulder

-Welcome to BJGE (pronounced 'Bee Gee')!
+Welcome to Game Boulder!
 This is a very easy to use WIP JS game engine.
 This project is inspired by <a href = 'https://gamemaker.nl'>GameMaker</a> and <a href = 'http://alstaffieri.com/gamemaker.html'>GameMaker</a>.
 There's no documentation right now, but when BJGE is further along, I'll write one and put out some videos.
 A very simple demo of the engine can be found <a href = 'https://github.com/benergize/Rogue-Renewal'>here</a>.

 ## How to use